 A senior fellow at Columbia University School of the Arts, Frank teaches global business executives as faculty co-director of the executive education seminar Digital Storytelling Strategy, presented by the School of the Arts in partnership with Columbia Business School.
 He is also a member of Columbia's pioneering Digital Storytelling Lab, where he recently launched the annual "Digital Dozen: Breakthroughs in Storytelling" initiative to honor the most creative approaches to narrative from the past year.

-Frank is one of a small group of journalists who started writing about digital technology in the early 1980s.
-He'd gotten his start covering the punk scene at CBGB for The Village Voice, chronicling the emergence of Patti Smith, the Ramones, and Talking Heads.
-Subsequently, as a contributing editor at Esquire, he focused on emerging subcultures, from new wave in New York to Christian surfers in southern California to the burgeoning tech scene in Silicon Valley.
-He also wrote Into the Heart of the Mind, a national best-seller about the efforts of a group of A.I. researchers at Berkeley to give a computer common sense.
+A native of Virginia, Frank earned a journalism degree at Washington & Lee and moved soon after to New York.
+He got his start covering the punk scene at CBGB for The Village Voice, chronicling the emergence of Patti Smith, the Ramones, and Talking Heads.
+As a contributing editor at Esquire in the early '80s he began to document a variety of highly idiosyncratic subcultures—new wave in New York, bureaucrats in the Pentagon, Christian surfers in southern California, entrepreneurs in Silicon Valley.
+One of the first national magazine writers to start reporting on digital technology, he looked into the controversy surrounding artificial intelligence and wrote Into the Heart of the Mind, a national best-seller about researchers at Berkeley trying to program a computer with common sense.